SERVIR-WA/GALUP/training/1_lu/modules/module4.md

 ![hierarchy_workflow](../../../img/dgrm/lucis_hierarchy_workflow.svg)

-As shown in the figure above, **Goals**, **Objectives** and **Sub-objectives** are a hierarchical set of statements, they are defined in LUCIS as follows:
+As shown in the figure above, **Goals**, **Objectives** and **Sub-objectives** are a hierarchical set of structure, they are defined in LUCIS as follows:

 1. Goals: describe what is to be accomplished;
 2. Objectives: describe how each accomplishment is to be achieved;